 A Brief History

-New York College of Health Professions, founded by a group of dedicated holistic health care providers more than a quarter century ago, is proud of its status today as a leading institution of holistic health education and care in the world.
+New York College of Health Professions, founded by a group of dedicated holistic health care providers more than 30 years ago, is proud of its status today as a leading institution of holistic health education and care in the world.

 Through the professional clinic founded in 1976, and the many patient requests to learn the techniques that were healing them from a wide range of disorders, the school was formed in 1981 and called the New Center for Wholistic Health Education and Research.